ess-dmsc/nexus-constructor/README.md

 The black pre-commit hook (installed by [pre-commit](https://pre-commit.com/)) requires Python 3.6 or above.

+Submodules should be cloned by running `git submodule update --init`

 ## Running the application

 Run the python script `main.py` located in the root of the repository.